-On the second Sunday of the month, the 10.00 am service is a Parish Eucharist involving all ages, with the young people of the parish participating in the planning and leadership of the service.
+In 2015, on the first Sunday of the month, the 10.00 am service is a Parish Eucharist involving all ages, with the young people of the parish participating in the planning and leadership of the service.

 Morning worship at the Cathedral uses the liturgies of the New Zealand Prayer Book.
 Evening worship happens on occasion, check the schedule.

 Regular Sunday Services at Ormond Chapel, Napier Terrace:

 11.00 Eucharist - using the New Zealand Prayer Book (services on the 2nd and 4th Sundays only)

 Regular Weekday Services at the Cathedral (in the Resurrection Chapel):